xavierpuigf/virtualhome/README.md

 # VirtualHome
-VirtualHome is a platform to simulate complex household activities via Programs.
+VirtualHome is a platform to simulate complex household activities via programs.
 Given an initial environment describing an apartment and a program depicting a sequence of actions, VirtualHome executes the program generating a video of the activity together with useful data for activity understanding or planning.